AriFordsham/GHCWiki/records/overloaded-record-fields/redesign.md

 In a change to previous versions of [OverloadedRecordFields](records/overloaded-record-fields), I propose that bare uses of the field refer only to the selector function, and work only if this is unambiguous.
 Thus, in the above example `name :: Person -> String` but bare use of `personId` leads to a name resolution error.
 This means that turning on [OverloadedRecordFields](records/overloaded-record-fields) for an existing module is a conservative extension: since the module can have no duplicate field names, everything still works.
 Moreover, changes to GHC's renamer should be minimal.
 In addition, uses of fields that are always unambiguous (because they mention the constructor, e.g. construction and pattern-matching) may freely use duplicated names.

 However, we want some way to select and update overloaded fields.
 Here we take an idea from the `record` library: provide a separate syntax for treating an identifier as a field, interpreted as a lens.
-This syntax is open for discussion but as a straw man proposal I suggest a prefix `#` sign (which is unambiguous because `MagicHash` permits it only as a suffix).
 The syntactic distinction means that we can identify overloaded uses of fields without complicated name resolution rules.
+This syntax is open for discussion; suggestions include:

+- using a prefix `#` sign (but this conflicts with use of `#` as an operator, which would require spaces);
+- using a prefix `@` sign (but this has previously been earmarked for [ExplicitTypeApplication](explicit-type-application)).

 For example, one could write